skypjack/entt/docs/md/core.md

 ### Size of

-The standard operator `sizeof` complains when users provide it for example with function or incomplete types.
-On the other hand, it's guaranteed that its result is always nonzero, even if applied to an empty class type.<br/>
+The standard operator `sizeof` complains if users provide it with functions or incomplete types.
+On the other hand, it's guaranteed that its result is always non-zero, even if applied to an empty class type.<br/>
 This small class combines the two and offers an alternative to `sizeof` that works under all circumstances, returning zero if the type isn't supported: